Astrodevil/Ergopulse/README.md

 DeepSeek describes V4.1-Flash as a faster, more efficient model in the V4.1 family with native visual understanding and multimodal support.
 ErgoPulse uses that vision capability only for the end-of-session report, while live tracking stays local in the browser.

-For more sensitive usage, especially if you decide to send more key frames to the LLM, Nebius documents [zero-retention inference](https://nebius.com/services/token-factory/enterprise-grade-inference) for Token Factory.
-In zero-retention mode, request and output content is not stored or reused for training.
+For more sensitive usage, especially if you decide to send more key frames to the LLM, Enable [zero-retention](https://docs.tokenfactory.nebius.com/data-lab/chat-completions#zero-data-retention-zdr-behavior) on Token Factory.
+In zero-retention mode, request and output content is not stored or reused.
 Check your Nebius account or endpoint settings before sending sensitive images.

 ## Privacy Shape